 Start by adding the oats to your food processor or blender and fill it about 1/4 to 1/2 full.

-Begin grinding the oats and continue until they turn into a fine powder.
 While oat flour won’t ever be quite as fine as wheat flour, the longer you let your food processor or blender run, the finer it will become.
 If necessary, scrape down the sides of your food processor or blender every so often.

 You can use your oat flour right away or store in an airtight container for later.

-Keep in mind that the amount of oat flour you have at the end of the process will always be less than the amount of oats you started with.
+Keep in mind that the amount of oat flour you have at the end of the process will always be slightly less than the amount of oats you started with.
 Always measure oat flour when you’re baking or cooking with it.

 If you try this recipe, let me know in the comments!
 Tag me on Instagram @violet_rightathome